ARM-software/abi-aa/aaelf64/aaelf64.rst

 Overview of PLT entry code generation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A PLT entry must be able to branch any distance.
-This is typically achieved by loading the destination address from the corresponding Global Object Table (GOT) entry.
+This is typically achieved by loading the destination address from the corresponding Global Offset Table (GOT) entry.

 On-demand dynamic linking constrains the code sequences that can be generated for a PLT entry.
 Specifically, there is a requirement from the dynamic linker for certain registers to contain certain values.
 Typically these are: